EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 # Part 2: Compiling and running Hello world!

-This example is meant to get you used to the command line envrionment of a high performance computer and submitting jobs to the batch system, while learning about the hardware of a HPC system.
+This example is meant to get you used to the command line environment of a high performance computer and submitting jobs to the batch system, while learning about the hardware of a HPC system.

 In the following we are going to look at variety of hello world programs and look at the two most common types of parallelism in the HPC world.